jenny7chen/PreferenceFragmentExample/README.md

 # PreferenceFragmentExample

-a example for using PreferenceFragment
+An example for using PreferenceFragment